 - Ease of use (including ease of programming, controls, group handle/filter and refilling with water and coffee)

 - Frothing milk for lattes and cappuccinos

 To remove any factory smells and tastes, Peter pumps a litre of hot water through each of the machines, then makes 12 cups of espresso coffee (not for testing), one after another.

 for these machines Peter chooses the capsule flavour that best resembles an espresso shot.
 He tries most (if not all) of the flavours supplied for a particular machine before he chooses which capsule will be used for the test.

 Meet our experts

-For our taste test we've recruited the expert palates of David and Matthew Gee from Barista Basics and our home economist, Fiona Mair.
+For our taste test we've recruited the expert palates of David (left) and Matthew (middle) Gee from Barista Basics and our home economist, Fiona Mair (right).
 They taste a 30mL shot of espresso from each machine in a blind taste test and assess each shot by looking at the colour and thickness of the crema, the aroma, flavour, mouthfeel and aftertaste.
 We use a reference machine to check the consistency of our taste testers.
 Peter uses single wall baskets where supplied (double wall if no single is supplied) and an ECM grinder to get the right grind.